Skip to main content

 N&W 611 Stored at the Virginia Museum Of Transportation in Roanoke, VA. for display only 1950 / N&W Roanoke (Youngest) J 70 inches (Smallest) 494,000 lbs 873,000 lbs 80,000 lbs 27 inches x 32 inches 300 lbs (Highest) 109 feet 2 inches

-ATSF 2926 Undergoing restoration to operation in Albuquerque, New Mexico by NMSL&RHS 1944 / Baldwin 2900 80 inches (Largest) 510,150 lbs (Heaviest) 961,000 lbs (Heaviest) 86,922 lbs** (Strongest) 28 inches x 32 inches (Largest) 300 lbs (Highest) 120 feet 10 inches (Longest)
+ATSF 2926 Operational.
+Last operated June 2024 for a triumphant return to the Albuquerque Railyard.
+Based in Albuquerque, New Mexico.
+Maintained by by NMSL&RHS 1944 / Baldwin 2900 80 inches (Largest) 510,150 lbs (Heaviest) 961,000 lbs (Heaviest) 86,922 lbs** (Strongest) 28 inches x 32 inches (Largest) 300 lbs (Highest) 120 feet 10 inches (Longest)

 * Figures for this locomotive are preliminary and have been converted from Metric to American Standards, these figures have also not been confirmed.
 While comparing this data it is relevant to know that these are not state of the art steam locomotives of the 1970’s or 80’s – they are more closely likened to state of the art 1930’s.
 Remember the Chinese built these as copies to Russian 2-10-2’s, who built their engines as copies of American 2-10-2’s from the 1930’s.
 While most of these engines have redundant systems they have sometimes been under engineered with small axles, small rods and bearings.
 In addition the ride is very rough as the drivers are not cross balanced and the engines tend to hunt and bounce on strait track.
 The last QJ built was number 7207 on December 21, 1988 – thus ending the production of 150 to 250 QJ’s per year.
 More information will be available soon.
 With the advent of American Operators importing these engines into the US for use on tourist roads we thought it would be interesting to include specs on these engines.